Bio (Jean Slick)

-Jean Slick is an associate professor in the Disaster and Emergency Management program and director of the School of Peace and Conflict Management.
-She has worked in the field of disaster management for more than 20 years, and has significant experience leading disaster recovery activities in both domestic and international contexts.
+Jean Slick has worked in the field of disaster management for more than 20 years, and has significant experience leading disaster recovery activities in both domestic and international contexts.
 Much of her disaster management experience has focused on issues related to sheltering.
-Her current research explores the use of case-based learning in post-secondary disaster and emergency management programs, and the development of disaster and emergency management as a profession and field of study.
-Her recent research also includes analysis of the use of participatory video as a tool for disaster risk reduction in Central America and post-disaster shelter issues.
+Her doctoral research explored the use of case-based learning in post-secondary disaster and emergency management programs.
+Other past research includes analysis of the use of participatory video as a tool for disaster risk reduction in Central America and post-disaster shelter issues.
 Her current research is focused on exploring how social media and digital technologies are shaping the characteristics of emergent response to disasters.
 She is the co-editor of a forthcoming five-volume casebook series that focuses on adaptation and innovation in the disaster management field.